 Sometimes it can seem as if there is no clear result from the Ayurvedic type test, for example if two Doshas are present in equal strength, or there is one dominant Dosha and a second very strong one.
 If your results look like this, your constitutional type has two dominant Doshas.
 Here are our tips for every possible combination:

 People with a Vata-Pitta double Dosha are dynamic, spontaneous and passionate with a zest for life.
 But they need the calming balance of Kapha to find inner peace and contentment.
 If the fire element is present in your type, make sure your day starts stress-free to balance the Dosha relationship.
 Go out for a leisurely walk and the Kapha ratio will quickly rise.

-If Pitta and Kapha are your dominant Doshas, then you are energetic (due to the Fire of Pitta) and stable (from the Water of Kapha).
+If Pitta and Kapha are your dominant Doshas, then you are energetic (due to the fire of Pitta) and stable (from the water of Kapha).
 If your Dosha relationship becomes imbalanced, negative consequences can include excess weight, skin problems or excessive sweating.
-A Vata deficiency can translate into a lack of energy, making it difficult to exercise.
+The Vata deficiency can translate into a lack of energy, making it difficult to do enough sport.
 Practising Yoga in the morning can help, and we recommend making plenty of time to relax!

 Vata, Pitta and Kapha in balance?

 If the test results indicate that all three Doshas are equally strong, then keep it that way!
 The Dosha relationship constantly fluctuates with the changing seasons, so we recommend repeating our Dosha test every few months.
 Then you’ll know if your Doshas are out of kilter!